Oklahoma State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Texas Tech Stats and Trends

-- Texas Tech is 5-4-1 against the spread and 6-4 overall when the team records more than 16.4 points.
+- Texas Tech is 5-4-1 against the spread and 6-4 overall when the team notches more than 16.4 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.